 As participating in the MI has consequences for your study planning and thesis, it’s important to start planning timely!

-Master Internship timeline for students who start their MSc Programme in September '18
+Master Internship timeline for students

 As soon as you have secured an internship, upload the completed and signed MI Proposal Form to the MI Nestor course for approval.
 Do this as soon as you secured your internship, but at least 3 weeks before your planned internship start.
 As soon as your Programme's Master Internship coordinator approves your proposal, we will take care of your registration in Progress.